Use Case Catalogue - Research - Reconstructing ancient synaptic architecture

 A wide range of researchers would benefit from both the results and the methodological framework of this project.
 Evolutionary biologists and comparative genomics researchers would use the findings to understand how gene modules (synaptic or otherwise) emerged, diversified, and were repurposed across animal lineages.
 Neuroscientists would draw on the reconstructed synaptic architectures to gain insight into the origins of neural communication and the conserved molecular principles underlying nervous systems.

+Computational biologists and bioinformaticians would apply the deep learning-based pipelines to analyze protein interactions, trace evolutionary trajectories, and conduct cross-species comparisons of gene networks.
 Moreover, biomedical researchers and drug discovery teams could use the improved modeling of protein interactions to identify disease relevant pathways and therapeutic targets.
 Ultimately, anyone studying gene module evolution, protein function, or molecular system diversification across animals could leverage the project’s code repository and datasets.

 How does it work?

 Finally, we identify species-specific interactions among synaptic proteins using a deep learning model developed in our lab.
 This model is built on the ESM2-650M architecture, a widely used protein language model pretrained on approximately 65 million sequences from the UniRef50 database.
 Leveraging the model’s learned representations of individual proteins, we train it using: 1.
 Public protein-protein interaction datasets with binary labels (positive/negative), including the PPI dataset STRING v12 database, the cross-species dataset from Sledzieski et al., and the Human Gold Standard Dataset from Bernett et al..
 2. Protein complexes with annotated interface residues from the RCSB database.
 We first train the model on the binary-labeled datasets using a combination of classification and whole-sequence masked language modeling (MLM) objectives.
-We then fine-tune it on the protein-complex dataset with a selective masking strategy designed to focus the model’s attention more on interaction-interface features, which enables more accurate prediction of specific protein-protein interactions.
+We then fine-tune it on the protein-complex dataset with a selective masking strategy designed to emphasize interaction-interface features, which enables more accurate prediction of specific protein-protein interactions.

 Building on the previous analyses, we construct protein interaction networks for each synaptic gene module and compare overall interaction profiles across species.
 We also superimpose protein structures from different organisms onto the existing protein complex.
 By examining the amino acid composition near interaction interfaces, we infer how sequence changes may alter interaction profiles over evolutionary time.
 These computational findings then cross-validated using direct experimental evidence of selected synaptic protein interactions in sponges and jellyfish, with ongoing work in our lab and in the laboratory of our collaborator Thomas Biederer in the Department of Neurology at Yale.